Here is a quick look at some of the big-ticket changes that are expected to debut later this fall:

 1 — Decouple Security Patches from Feature Updates: As rumored before, users now have a choice between two software update versions in the Settings app.
 Users can either opt to update to the latest version of iOS 15 for all the latest features and most complete set of security updates or continue on iOS 14 and still get important security updates until they are ready to migrate to the next major version.

-2 — Built-in Two-factor Authenticator: The new versions of iOS and macOS come with new options that allow users to generate two-factor authentication codes for each of the online accounts saved to iCloud Keychain (Settings > Passwords) without the need for downloading additional apps like Google Authenticator or Authy.
+2 — Built-in Two-factor Authenticator: The new versions of iOS and macOS also come with options that allow users to generate two-factor authentication codes for each of the online accounts saved to iCloud Keychain (Settings > Passwords) without the need for downloading additional apps like Google Authenticator or Authy.

 3 — Private Relay: To come as part of Apple iCloud+ for existing iCloud subscribers at no extra cost, Private Relay is akin to a VPN in that it routes users' internet traffic on Safari browser through two relays in order to mask who's browsing and where that data is coming from.